Top U.S. commander in Afghanistan cleared in Pentagon inquiry

 The Kelley-Allen emails surfaced when the FBI investigated Kelley's allegations of receiving anonymous, harassing emails from someone else about Petraeus.
 Those other emails led the FBI to uncover an extramarital affair between Petraeus and his biographer, Paula Broadwell.

-But questions about the nature of the Kelley-Allen emails prompted Defense Secretary Leon Panetta to order a Pentagon investigation, a move that triggered a storm of speculation about their relationship.
+But questions about the nature of the Kelley-Allen emails prompted Defence Secretary Leon Panetta to order a Pentagon investigation, a move that triggered a storm of speculation about their relationship.

 Kelley, in a piece written with her husband Scott and published on the Washington Post website, said "the insinuation that Jill was involved in an extramarital affair is as preposterous as it is hurtful to our family."
 A copy of it can be seen here: t.co/dj0f4l0c